 Oral irrigation, sometimes referred to as pocket irrigation, is a flexible dental procedure used for a variety of preventative measures.
 A modified oral irrigator can be used to do pocket irrigation at home or as part of a professional dental cleaning.

 The following are the primary advantages of pocket irrigation:

-Pocket irrigation is generally performed in combination with other dental treatments, such as professional dental cleaning or pocket reduction surgery.
+Pocket irrigation is typically done in conjunction with other dental procedures like professional cleanings or surgery for pocket reduction.

 With the use of specialized scaling and root planing tools, the tartar and subgingival plaque will be eliminated during a pocket reduction procedure.
 An oral irrigator can be used to apply an antibacterial agent after the pockets are clear of debris.
 The toxic oral bacteria that are still present in the pockets will be reduced as a result.

 A pocket irrigator may be used during a thorough cleaning process to clean the pockets following scaling and root planing.
 Once more, an antibiotic agent may be used to aid in lowering subgingival oral microorganisms.